YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

    Value of ^num before transaction:  { ok: true, global: 'num', data: 0 }
    Starting transaction ...

-   Incrementing ^num:  { ok: true, global: 'num', data: 1 }
+   Incrementing ^num:  { ok: true, global: 'num', increment: 1, data: 1 }
    ^num:  { ok: true, global: 'num', data: 1, defined: true }
    Transaction exited ...

    Transaction output:  { ok: true, statusCode: 0, statusMessage: 'Commit' }

 Even though the :code:`transaction()` API runs synchronously, it is fully compatible with the Worker Threads API.
 By creating a new worker thread and running the :code:`transaction()` API, and any other APIs it calls in it, an asynchronous pattern can be emulated.
 Running the transaction will not block the main thread or any of the other worker threads.
-The `transaction.js <https://github.com/glwicksell/nodem/blob/master/examples/transaction.js>`_ example shows how the :code:`transaction()` API can be used with the Worker Threads API.
+The `transaction.js <https://github.com/dlwicksell/nodem/blob/master/examples/transaction.js>`_ example shows how the :code:`transaction()` API can be used with the Worker Threads API.
 See :ref:`worker-threads-api` for more information.

 ~~~~~~~~~~
 unlock()